moby/moby/docs/docker-hub/builds.md

 ## Repository links

 Repository links are a way to associate one Automated Build with another.
-If one gets updated,the linking system triggers a rebuild for the other Automated Build.
+If one gets updated, the linking system triggers a rebuild for the other Automated Build.
 This makes it easy to keep all your Automated Builds up to date.